RENEWAL OF CDPH-RHB RADIOGRAPHY X-RAY SUPERVISOR & OPERATOR PERMIT (XSOP) - Required Every 2 Years (biennual) (Last Update 15-November-2022)

 MY PREP COURSE DESIGNED SPECIFICALLY FOR THE NEW ARRT-ADMINISTERED CDPH-RHB RADIOGRAPHY XSOP EXAM

 Since July 1, 2018 the CDPH-RHB Radiography X-Ray Supervisor & Operator Permit (XSOP) exam process transferred from the RHB to the American Registry Of Radiologic Technologists (ARRT).
 Before this date I offered a mature and quite effective live webinar-based 9 hour prep course to help doctors pass the test and get a XSOP.
 Because of significant changes in content of the NEW ARRT-administered exam, my entire prep course for the OLD exam was discarded.
 Targeting the NEW exam, I spent approaching 2,000 hours from July 2018 through August 2020 creating a totally new live webinar-based 12 hour prep course to pass the new ARRT-administered XSOP exam.
 Since the ARRT exam changes annually, I will never be freed from editing my course.
 If you are interested in this new live-webinar-based course to prepare you for the NEW ARRT-administered exam, please browse my website to CONTINUING EDUCATION, COURSE DETAILS or go directly to SCHEDULE & PRICING or REGISTRATION & PAYMENT by either clicking the preceding links or following the menus along the top of this page.
 Please check the SCHEDULE.
 Thank you.
-The next XSOP exam prep course will take place June 6, 9, 13 & 16, 2022.
+The next XSOP prep course takes place February 13, 16, 20 & 23, 2023.

 The RHB requires all XSOP holders to renew their permit every two (2) years (biennial) with fees & CE credits -- period.
 The XSOP renewal requirement does not change if you use, or do not use, your XSOP to supervise or take x-rays.
 It is a separate renewal mailing, unrelated to licentiate (MD, DO, DC, DPM) renewal and not included in your biennial x-ray facility (tube) registration fee.
 A CDPH statute requires that you report any change of name or address to CDPH-RHB within thirty (30) days of the change, and failure to do so is not only a violation of that statute, but also a common reason doctors do not get their biennial XSOP renewal paperwork 30-45 days prior to expiration.
 If your XSOP is close to expiring, and you did not receive the CDPH-RHB renewal paperwork, or if it has already expired less than five (5) years, follow the directions above at REINSTATE YOUR ABOUT TO EXPIRE OR EXPIRED PERMIT.